Diversity Recruitment and Your Company Brand

 The Bottom Line

 Data affirms that the most profitable companies are those with the greatest workforce diversity, including diverse leadership teams.
-As the marketplace and consumer awareness continue to shift, companies that are out of step on diversity recruitment will likely be left behind in the marketplace.
+As the marketplace and consumer awareness continue to shift, companies that are not focused on recruiting a diverse staff will likely be left behind in the marketplace.

 More than half of current employees—54 percent—don’t believe their company is successfully incorporating DEI into their HR practices.
 If you want to retain the trust of your current employees, your diversity branding needs to be backed up with easy-to-find data on hiring goals and how far your company needs to go to reach those goals.